artemave/vjs/README.md

 - update imports on file rename/move
 - list imports for current file
 - auto generate and keep up to date `tags` file
-- list Express routes
+- list Express (or express like) routes

-For test related stuff I am usgin a dedicated [plugin](https://github.com/artemave/vigun).
+For test related stuff I am using a dedicated [plugin](https://github.com/artemave/vigun).

 Note: most of the above will likely fail if you use experimental babel features.